 WECC Regional Criteria

 If a Non-Substantive Change to a CRT is required at any time after a WECC ballot window opens, the proposed change shall be presented to the WSC with a request for approval.
-If the WSC agrees that the correction of the error does not change the scope or intent of the associated CRT, and agrees that the correction has no material impact on the applicable entities, the WSC shall approve the change and instruct WECC staff to make the change.
+If the WSC agrees that the correction of the error does not change the scope or intent of the associated CRT, and agrees that the correction has no material impact on the applicable entities, the WSC shall approve the change.
 No further action is required.

-Changes to document styles and templates as adopted by WECC for CRTs and NERC for RRSs are explicitly within the purview of staff and do not require further approval.
+Implementing updated document styles, templates, or standardized language approved by WECC for CRTs or NERC for RRS is explicitly within the purview of staff and does not require further approval.

-Step 7 – Submit Proposed Draft to the WSC with a Request for Ballot
+Step 7—Submit Proposed Draft to the WSC with a Request for Ballot